 Resco is the company that started it all for guillotine dog clippers.
 It comes with a powder coating to make sure they do not slip out of your hands.
 Plus, they come in a variety of sizes to make sure you get the right fit for your puppy.

-But that is not all, Resco Original Guillotine Nail Trimmers (found here on Amazon) offer a lifetime guarantee as well as replacement blades when the first ones get dull.
+But that is not all, Resco Original Guillotine Nail Trimmers (found here on Amazon) (paid link) offer a lifetime guarantee as well as replacement blades when the first ones get dull.
 The company has been in business for almost 90 years so they know a thing or two about dog nail clippers.

 URPOWER Rechargeable Pet Nail Grinder